 Each day worship takes places in the school:

-On Fridays each Key Stage gathers together to sing songs of praise to God and practise hymns and songs that we use for our collective worship and for Mass.
+On Thursdays each Key Stage gathers together to sing songs of praise to God and practise hymns and songs that we use for our collective worship and for Mass.

 Each Phase (Reception and Key stage one, Key stage two) gather together each week for collective worship linked to the liturgical seasonor other religious themes such as Saints.
 Teachers from each stage take turns leading the children in worship.

 Each week, different children in each class prepare and lead their class in worship.
 In key stage one the children are guided by adults to prepare for this.
 In key stage two the children independently plan their own worship.

 Teachers plan a weekly worship for their class to allow time for reflection and prayer based on a religious theme.

 Celebration Collective Worship